twiddlingbits/twr-wasm/readme.md

 }
 ~~~

 With an index.html like the following.
 This time we are using twrWasmModuleAsync which integrates blocking C code into Javascript.  twrWasmModuleAsync can also be used to receive key input from a \<div> or \<canvas> tag.
-This example also shows how to catch errors.

 ~~~
 <!doctype html>